 It’s getting hot out there!
-If you’re looking for an easy way to cool off on the cheap, you can’t go wrong with free water play areas.
-Check out our list of free splash pads in Austin (and beyond!), then scroll to the bottom of this post for a handy interactive map!
+If you’re looking for an easy way to cool off on the cheap, you can’t go wrong with free water play areas–and most of them will be opening on May 15th!
+Check out our list of FREE splash pads in Austin (and beyond), then scroll to the bottom of this post for a handy interactive map.

 Free Splash Pads in Austin

 The City of Austin operates 11 splash pads, all of which are free!
 These splash pads do, however, frequently close for repairs.
 To see a list of current closures, visit the Austin Parks and Recreation website.
 If you arrive at a splash pad to find it not working, check out our interactive Austin splash pad map to find your closest alternative.

 May 15 – September 24, 2017, daily from 9:00 a.m. – 8:00 p.m.
 This splash pad seems to be broken more often than not, hence the photo with no working jets.

 There is a small kids’ waterscape with a dolphin that spits water.
 Kids press a button for about a minute of water play.
 There is also an amazing playground, volleyball courts, and hike and bike trails to explore.
 Starting in June, the Dick Nichols Pool will also be open (admission is free).

 Liz Carpenter Fountain at Butler Park 1000 Barton Springs Rd.